CS-Swansea/Computer-Vision-and-Machine-Learning-Wiki/Recommended Literature.md

 Resources available online which reference to freely available literature.

 - [9 Seminal Deep Learning Papers](https://adeshpande3.github.io/adeshpande3.github.io/The-9-Deep-Learning-Papers-You-Need-To-Know-About.html)

   Seminal works on CNN development with a focus on image classification, segmentation, and object localization.
 These are the core methods that newer state-of-the-art methods all build off of. **Read all of these.**

-- [Alexander Jung's repository of paper summaries](https://github.com/aleju/papers) A researcher has been compiling a github repository of summaries of the literature they read.
+- [Alexander Jung's repository of paper summaries](https://github.com/aleju/papers)

+  A researcher has been compiling a github repository of summaries of the literature they read.
 Consistent formatting, accurate and meaningful summaries, sensible curation of the reported results and figures.
 As an example here is a [summary of the Wide Residual Networks Paper (2016)](https://github.com/aleju/papers/blob/master/neural-nets/Wide_Residual_Networks.md).

-The intention here is NOT to avoid reading the described paper, but to introduce yourself to the concepts at play to prempt the terseness of the full paper.
+  - The intention here is NOT to avoid reading the described paper, but to introduce yourself to the concepts at play to preempt the terseness of the full paper.

 - [Deep Learning Field Roadmap](https://github.com/floodsung/Deep-Learning-Papers-Reading-Roadmap)

   Cited chronology of highly influential papers in different sub-fields with download links to pdf's.

 - [Good Review Paper](http://www.cs.toronto.edu/~hinton/absps/NatureDeepReview.pdf)

   A review of the field written by leading scientists in the field Yann Lecun, Yoshua Bengio, and Geoffrey Hinton.